 Mass of the Holy Spirit

-It is a tradition among Catholic colleges and universities to open each academic year with the Mass of the Holy Spirit.
+It is a tradition among Catholic colleges and universities to open each academic year with the Mass of the Holy Spirit to seek God’s guidance and blessing in the quest for learning.
 This year's Mass of the Holy Spirit will be a special "learning Mass," with periodic explanations of Roman Catholic traditions and rituals.
 We hope this will help all members of our University community feel welcome and included in our celebration.

-There will be an adjusted class schedule on Monday, August 23, 2010 as follows::
+There will be an adjusted class schedule on Monday, August 29, 2011 as follows: